Skip to main content

 Molecular Blade

-Advanced manufacturing allows a melee blade to be sharpened to an extremely fine edge.
-This adds +2 damage and increases AP by half the weapon’s damage die type.
+This grants +2 damage and increases AP by half the weapon’s damage die type.

 Examples: